Updated: Dec 16, 2022

 Is Yoga the Same As Meditation?
 What Are the Differences?

-Though they share some similarities, yoga and meditation are not the same.
+Though they share some similarities and help you unlock your divine spirit, yoga and meditation are not the same.
 Meditation is a part of the yoga lifestyle but is not the only thing.
-Yoga includes physical and mental exercises, while meditation focuses on the pursuit of mental stability.
+Classical yoga sessions include physical and mental exercises, while meditation focuses on the pursuit of mental stability.

-Yoga is a holistic approach that helps to promote health and wellness through physical postures, breathing exercises, and meditation.
+As a holistic approach, yoga focuses on the present moment to promote physical health and wellness through physical postures, breathing exercises, and meditation.
 Meditation is a practice that helps quiet the mind and bring about inner peace.
 It involves focusing on a particular object or symbol.

-Both yoga and meditation have many benefits, but they are not interchangeable.
+While combining yoga with regular meditation practice has many benefits, the two are not interchangeable.
 It is critical to understand the difference between these two practices to get the most out of each one.

 *Are you looking for the perfect journal to complement your mindfulness meditation routine?
 Check out our Amazon page!